B.A. in Korean for Professionals

 Application Documents

-2. Statement of Purpose.
-In a separate word document, articulate (i) how your participation in the Korean Language Flagship Program will contribute to your future academic and professional goals, and (ii) describe a challenge you overcame and describe how that experience has prepared you for the challenges you may face in the program.
-Minimum of 500 words in English.
+3. Statement of Purpose.
+In a separate word document, articulate how your participation in the Korean Language Flagship Program will contribute to your future academic and professional goals and describe what efforts or language learning strategies you will implement to achieve your proficiency goals.

-3. Letter of Recommendation.
-The letter must be on the recommender’s institutional letterhead, signed, and emailed directly to flagship@hawaii.edu by the recommender.
+4. Letter of Recommendation.
+Present the name, relation, and email of the recommender in the application form.
+The recommender’s letter must include an institutional letterhead and a signature.
 The recommender should be able to comment on your academic performance.

 For more information, please contact: